Discover the home of Japanese historic villages

 Depending on which city you’re coming from, you can opt for a Shinkansen to Toyama city, which is covered by the JR Pass.
 From Toyama city, you can then ride the Nohi Bus to Shirakawa-go.

-Shinkansen from Tokyo and Osaka to Toyama typically takes around 2 hours to around 3 hours.
+Shinkansen from Tokyo and Osaka to Toyama typically takes around over 2 hours to around 3 hours.

 Best time to visit Shirakawa-go